radiantearth/stac-spec/api-spec/api-spec.md

 4. **Optional** **STAC endpoint /stac/search only** POST `Content-Type: application/json`, where the content body is a JSON object representing a filter, as defined in the [STAC API OpenAPI specification document](STAC.yaml).
 5. **Prohibited** **WFS 3 endpoints only** POST `Content-Type: application/json`, where the content body is a JSON object representing a filter.
 This is prohibited due to conflict with the [Transaction Extension](extensions/transaction/README.md), which defines a POST `Content-Type: application/json` operation to create an Item.

-GraphQL Extension:
-1. POST with the `Content-Type` header set to `application/graphql`, where the content body is a JSON object with the same names as the filter parameters, as defined in the [STAC API OpenAPI specification document](STAC.yaml).

 ## WFS3 Endpoints